 Step Three: Start Analyzing

-Now that you've identified your online competition, you can start analyzing each competitor to figure out what they are doing right to earn their top rankings and figure out what you can do better in order to rank above them.
+Now that you've identified your online competition, and their strengths and weaknesses, you can start analyzing each competitor website to figure out what they are doing right to earn their top rankings and figure out what you can do better in order to rank above them.

 SEM Rush Tools

-The Domain Overview feature allows you to get an overall snapshot of how your competitor is performing online.
+The Domain Overview feature allows you to get an overall snapshot of how your competitor is performing online which helps to give you a competitive advantage.

 Using “Domain Overview”, you can get a general sense of how much traffic your competitors are getting from organic search & paid search, as well as how many backlinks they currently have: